 This carne asada marinade recipe came out of a culinary challenge I faced.
-Could a marinade recipe for carne asada tenderize tough mountain goat meat?
+Could an authentic marinade recipe for carne asada tenderize tough mountain goat meat?

-While it didn't – the meat was delicious but incredibly tough – I ended up with an authentic carne asada marinade that I now swear by.
+While it didn't, I ended up with an authentic carne asada marinade meal that I now swear by.

-It's now the best Mexican carne asada recipe I've ever tried.
+It's now one of the best Mexican carne asada recipes I've ever tried.
 You'll love the flavor!

-Over time, I've tweaked this carne asada recipe and come up with, in my humble opinion, the best carne asada marinade recipe you will ever find!
+Over time, I've tweaked this recipe to come up with, in my humble opinion, the best carne asada marinade recipe you will ever find!

 I hope you’ll agree that making your own authentic carne asada – instead of buying it at your local carnicería (Hispanic grocery store) – is worth the effort.